2011–12 Real Madrid CF season: May

 On 2 May 2012, Los Blancos defeated Athletic Bilbao 3–0 in an away game to be crowned champions of Spain after a four-year wait.
 Higuaín, Özil, and Ronaldo scored as Madrid won La Liga with two games to spare.
 That wasn't it however, as the team clearly targeted to achieve a record 100 points in a season.
-Madrid went on to beat Granada away three days later in a dramatic game that saw the home team score early, with Ronaldo equalizing on the 81th minute through a penalty, and Real clinching the victory in injury time, courtesy of an own goal.
+Madrid went on to beat Granada away three days later in a dramatic game that saw the home team score early, with Ronaldo equalizing in the 81st minute through a penalty, and Real clinching the victory in injury time, courtesy of an own goal.
 Two Granada players were sent off after the final whistle after a brawl involving the teams.
 The final game of the season was against Mallorca at the Bernabéu.
 Prior to that game, Madridistas had 97 points, meaning that they had to win to become the Centurions.
 Real did just that by triumphing 4–1 with goals coming from Ronaldo, Benzema, and Özil (2).
 The team reached the 100-point mark and set numerous records in the process.
 Overall, La Liga title was a sufficient consolation for a heartbreak in the Champions League semi-finals against Bayern and earlier defeats to Barça in the Supercopa and Copa del Rey.